Bedroom count

 Property type

-Fargo sits 42.3% more affordable than the $1,950/month national median, making it an accessible market for renters seeking value in a smaller metro with 298 total rentals.
+Fargo sits 43.5% more affordable than the $1,950/month national median, offering a lower-cost rental market with 291 total rentals available.
+This positions Fargo as an accessible option for renters seeking value in the region.

 Median rent in Fargo